Metaprogramming

 The parameter block (expected to be a subclass of lang.bs.Block) to the pattern syntax dictates in which context identifiers inside the pattern should be resolved.
 This is the same mechanism that Basic Storm uses internally to keep track of the "current" block when instantiating AST nodes.
 When using patterns in the context of custom syntax extensions, the parent block is generally available as a parameter to the productions extended for the syntax extension (both SStmt and SExpr has a parameter block that contains the current block).

 Patterns also allow inserting expressions generated by the surrounding code using the syntax $name or ${expression}, similarly to the syntax used for string literals.
 The first version only allows a single identifier to be specified, while the second syntax allow arbitrary Basic Storm expressions to be evaluated and inserted at that location in the syntax tree.
-In both cases, the identifier or expression are expected to evaluate to an object of type lang:bs:Expr.
-They can be used as follows:
+Regardless of which version is used, the identifier or expression is expected to evaluate to an instance of lang.bs.Expr or core.lang.Type depending on whether it appears in a location where an expression or a type is expected to appear.

 Expr e = Constant(SrcPos(), 20);